ArjunAmbavane01/Dialect-AI/README.md

 - **Text Translation**: Translates recognized text into a selected target language using OpenAI's GPT-4 model.
 - **Audio Playback**: Converts translated text back into speech using the Web Speech API's speech synthesis.
 - **File Upload**: Reads and translates text from uploaded files, including RTF to plain text conversion.
-- **Link Content Fetching**: Fetches and translates text content from provided URLs.
 - **Language Selection**: Allows users to select target languages for translation.
 - **Copy to Clipboard**: Copies the translated text to the clipboard.
-- **User Interaction**: Like, Dislike, and Favorite features for translations.
 - **Responsive Design**: Ensures a seamless experience across different devices.

 ## Quick Start